portaballer/byteball-c/README.md

 found, such as adapting/requiring JSON messages to be fit for stream-parsing (ie not alloc the size of the message, but handle it in chunks).
 Or to let a hub speak MessagePack or other smaller data serialization format.

+# Try esp-open-rtos

+Build system, the Makefile is as dumb as possible, since it should actually be a component.mk in esp-open-rtos

 ## What for